FallenSlayer226/Dotfiles/(.config)/quickshell/dms/PLUGINS/README.md

 # Plugin System

-The DMS shell includes an experimental plugin system that allows extending functionality through self-contained, dynamically-loaded QML components.
+Create widgets for DankBar and Control Center using dynamically-loaded QML components.

+## Plugin Registry

+Browse and discover community plugins at **https://plugins.danklinux.com/**

 ## Overview

-The plugin system enables developers to create custom widgets that can be displayed in the DankBar alongside built-in widgets.
-Plugins are discovered, loaded, and managed through the **PluginService**, providing a clean separation between core shell functionality and user extensions.
+Plugins let you add custom widgets to DankBar and Control Center.
+They're discovered from `~/.config/DankMaterialShell/plugins/` and managed via PluginService.

 ## Architecture